A look at the Tesla logo and a look at how they got started

 Every so often, companies come along that are bold and innovative enough to disrupt an entire industry.
 When Ford first manufactured the Model T, it changed the transportation industry forever.
-Now, Tesla is a company looking to change the transportation industry again in just as dramatic a fashion by making electric, autonomous vehicles the go-to vehicle design of the future.
+Now, Tesla is a company looking to improve the transportation industry again in just as dramatic a fashion by making electric, autonomous vehicles the go-to vehicle design of the future.

 In its relatively short history, Tesla has experienced many moments of triumph and pitfalls along the way.
 Below, we’ll take a look at that history as well as the role that the Tesla logo has played in getting the company to where it is today.